Middle Class Success

 marked Sterling or 925

 no melt value

 Collecting sterling for investment is not the same as collecting for your own satisfaction.
 Sterling silver is an expensive commodity even though the demand has fallen in the last 50 years.
-Collecting for investment depends on the vagaries of fashion.
+Collecting for investment depends on the vagaries of fashion as well as the commodity market.
 Value depends entirely on demand.
-Grandmother's silver may be ornate and beautiful but collectors today gravitate toward sleeker, more modern pieces.
+Grandmother's silver may be ornate and beautiful, but collectors today gravitate toward sleeker, more modern pieces.

 Collecting sterling silver demands a lot of research.
 There is so much to learn!

 Silver has been mined for thousands of years and used for coinage and ornamentation.
 Oddly enough, it was more valuable in the 1200s than it is today.
 Discoveries of ore in the Americas lowered its value and made silver more available.
 Mid-19th century discoveries in the US, like the famous Nevada Comstock Lode, lowered the prices even more.